 - Notes & Meeting notes – Link notes to your calendar items so all your meeting notes are automatically in the right place.
 Handy for searching back and preserving context.

-- Dashboard – A clear start screen where you can quickly see what’s on your schedule today and what you still need to finish.
+- Dashboard – A clear home screen where you quickly see what’s on your schedule today and what you still need to complete.

-- Keyboard shortcuts – You can do almost everything in Routine with the keyboard.
+- Keyboard shortcuts – You can do virtually everything in Routine with the keyboard.
 Once you know the shortcuts, you work much faster than with a mouse.

-- Contact management – Save contact details and link them to tasks and meetings, so you always know who something relates to.
+- Contact management – Save contact information and link them to tasks and meetings, so you always know who something relates to.

 - Offline-first – Just keep working without internet.
 As soon as you’re back online, everything syncs automatically.